losrobbos/chat-react-sse/README.md

 `git remote -v`

 Important: Now our MAIN folder is linked to Heroku.
-So when we deploy we would deploy both folder, the client and the API folder.
+So when we deploy we would deploy both folders, the client and the API folder.

 We do not want that.

-We could create a sub-repository in the api folder instead, that that brings a lot of complications.
+We could create a sub-repository in the api folder instead, but that brings a lot of complications.

 Instead we can now tell Heroku to push a subdirectory (!) only on deploy.